r58Playz/terraos/README.md

 If you get all features working on your TerraOS install, check here to make sure someone hasn't already posted data for your board and make a PR modifying this README.

 ### Octopus
-All features except for WiFi work out of the box, except for WiFi.
-To fix WiFi, download `iwlwifi-9000-pu-b0-jf-b0-41.ucode` and place into firmware folder.
+All features work out of the box.
+Update your TerraOS rootfs, since this was fixed in a newer version.